Deep Learning for Instance Retrieval: A Survey: Retrieval via Learning DCNN Representations

 To be specific, consider a triplet set $ X \!\! = \!\! \lbrace(x_{a}, x_{p}, x_{n})\} $ in a mini-batch, where $ (x_{a}, x_{p} )$ indicates a similar pair and $ (x_{a}, x_{n} )$ a dissimilar pair.
 Features $ f(x;\bm{\theta}) $ of one image are extracted by a network $f(\cdot)$ with parameters $\bm{\theta}$, for which we can represent the affinity information for each similar or dissimilar pair as

 \begin{flushleft} \emph{a.
 Refining with Transformation Matrix}. \end{flushleft}

-Learning the similarity among the input samples can be implemented by optimizing the weights of a linear transformation matrix \cite{garcia2017learning}.
-It transforms the concatenated feature pairs into a common latent space using a transformation matrix $ \bm{W} \!\! \in \!\! \mathbb{R}^{2d \times 1} $, where $d$ is the feature dimension.
-The similarity score of these pairs are predicted via a sub-network $ S_{W}(x_{i}, x_{j}) = f_{W}(f(x_{i}; \bm{\theta})\cup\ f(x_{j};\bm{\theta}); \bm{W}) $ \cite{garcia2017learning}, \cite{wang2014learning}.
+Learning the similarity among input samples can be implemented by optimizing the weights of a linear transformation matrix \cite{garcia2017learning}.
+It transforms the concatenated feature pairs into a common latent space using a transformation matrix $ \bm{W} \!\! \in \!\! \mathbb{R}^{2d \times 1} $, where $d$ is the final feature dimension.
+The similarity score of these pairs are predicted via a sub-network $ \mathcal{S}_{W}(x_{i}, x_{j}) = f_{W}(f(x_{i}; \bm{\theta})\cup f(x_{j};\bm{\theta}); \bm{W}) $ \cite{garcia2017learning}.
 In other words, the sub-network $f_{W}$ predicts how similar the feature pairs are.
-Given the affinity information of feature pairs $ S_{ij}=S(x_{i}, x_{j}) \! \in \! \{0,1\} $, the binary labels 0 and 1 indicate the similar (positive) or dissimilar (negative) pairs, respectively.
+Given the affinity information of feature pairs $ \mathcal{S}_{ij}=\mathcal{S}(x_{i}, x_{j}) \! \in \! \{0,1\} $, the binary labels 0 and 1 indicate the similar (positive) or dissimilar (negative) pairs, respectively.
 The training of function $f_{W}$ can be achieved by using a regression loss:

-where $sim(x_{i}, x_{j}) $ can be the cosine function for guiding training $\bm{W}$ and $m$ is a margin.
-By optimizing the regression loss and updating the transformation matrix $ \bm{W} $, deep networks maximize the similarity of similar pairs and minimize that of dissimilar pairs.
+where $\text{sim}(x_{i}, x_{j}) $ can be the cosine function for guiding the training of $\bm{W}$ and $m$ is a margin.
+By optimizing the regression loss and updating $ \bm{W} $, deep networks maximize the similarity of similar pairs and minimize that of dissimilar pairs.
 It is worth noting that the pre-stored parameters in the deep models are frozen when optimizing $ \bm{W} $.
-The pipeline of this approach is depicted in Figure \ref{All_Metric_Learning}(b) where the weights of the two DCNNs are not necessarily shared.
+The pipeline of this approach is depicted in Figure \ref{All_Metric_Learning} (b).

 \begin{flushleft} \emph{b.
 Fine-tuning with Siamese Networks}. \end{flushleft}